rweigel/phys260/index.md

 ## Magnetic Field of a Moving Charge

-* Activity - Magnetic Force on Wires
+* Activity - Magnetic Force of a Moving Charge
   * Documents:
 | [pdf](Magnetic_Field_of_Moving_Charge/Magnetic_Field_of_Moving_Charge.pdf)
 | [pdf solns](Magnetic_Field_of_Moving_Charge/Magnetic_Field_of_Moving_Charge-solutions.pdf)